Augrabies Falls: Exploration

 The original Khoikhoi residents named the waterfall "Ankoerebis" — "place of great noise" — from which the Trek Boers, who settled here later on, derived the name, "Augrabies".
 The last leader of area's native residents was Klaas Pofadder who lived on an island upstream of the falls, now known as Klaas Island.
-The first westerner to see the falls was the renegade Swedish mercenary Hendrik Jakob Wikar.
+The first European to see the falls was the renegade Swedish mercenary Hendrik Jakob Wikar.
 He arrived at the falls in October 1778, after years long wanderings in the wilderness.
 When another traveler, George Thompson, was led to the falls by his Koranna guides in 1826, he named it after King George IV.

 Size

 The Augrabies Falls have recorded 7800 m3 of water every second in floods in 1988 (and 6800 m3 in the floods of 2006).
 This is over three times the average high season flow rate of Niagara Falls of 2400 m3 per second, more than four times Niagara's annual average, and greater than Niagara's all-time record of 6800 m3 per second.
 The gorge at the Augrabies Falls is 240 m deep and 18 km long, and is an impressive example of granite erosion.